vmware/terraform-provider-avi/website/docs/d/avi_licensestatus.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.3.
-* `name` - Name.
-Field introduced in 21.1.3.
 * `saas_status` - Saas licensing status.
-Field introduced in 21.1.3.
-* `tenant_ref` - Tenant.
-It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
 * `uuid` - Uuid.
 Field introduced in 21.1.3.